sebanc/brunch/README.md

 - "rtl8188eu": enable this option if you have a rtl8188eu wireless card/adapter,
 - "rtl8723bu": enable this option if you have a rtl8723bu wireless card/adapter,
 - "rtl8723de": enable this option if you have a rtl8723de wireless card/adapter,
+- "rtl8723du": enable this option if you have a rtl8723du wireless card/adapter,
 - "rtl8812au": enable this option if you have a rtl8812au wireless card/adapter,
 - "rtl8814au": enable this option if you have a rtl8814au wireless card/adapter,
 - "rtl8821ce": enable this option if you have a rtl8821ce wireless card/adapter,